MatteoDarra/dncs-lab/README.md

 - Using only static routes as generic as possible

 ## Subnetting
 - For Host-A we need 467 hosts, so we use 9 bits out of 32 (IPv4 bits) for the hosts part.
 We obtain a total of 512-2=510 possible host addresses.
-I've choosen for this net the address 192.168.0.0 /23.
+I've choosen for this subnet the address 192.168.0.0 /23.
 - For Host-B we need 393 hosts, so we use 9 bits out of 32 (IPv4 bits) for the hosts part.
 We obtain a total of 512-2=510 possible host addresses.
-I've choosen for this net the address 192.168.2.0 /23.
+I've choosen for this subnet the address 192.168.2.0 /23.
 - For Host-C we need 126 hosts, so we use 7 bits out of 32 (IPv4 bits) for the hosts part.
 We obtain a total of 128-2=126 possible host addresses.
-I've choosen for this net the address 192.168.4.0 /25 (in this case I decided to include the gateway as a host).
+I've choosen for this subnet the address 192.168.4.0 /25 (in this case I decided to include the gateway as a host).

 ## Network topology
 ![Image](rete.PNG)